maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 - 4.3.x is the last branch of the 4th generation, it's got an extended support life until 2020 so you can migrate your applications to the latest generation safely
 - 3.2.x is EOL, no further maintenance releases are planned in that line

-We strongly recommend upgrading to the latest Spring Framework 5.1.x or 4.3.x release listed on [spring.io/spring-framework](http://spring.io/spring-framework).
+We strongly recommend upgrading to the latest Spring Framework 5.1.x or 4.3.x release listed.

 # What's New